 Quick heads up — Russia and China have different departure days; Talk to your ILP representative for China/Russia's specific timeline, but essentially the spring semester starts a bit later and ends a bit later and there is not a summer program.
 There also is not a Summer Semester for Montenegro.

-The paid teach abroad programs are longer slightly longer anywhere from about 5 months up to two years.
+The paid teach abroad programs are longer slightly longer, but typically around 1 year.
 The length and extension opportunities vary between our countries:

 Taiwan teachers go for six months or a year and can extend up to be there longer.
 The six month contracts start from January to June, then from July to December.
 So doing two of these six-month contracts equals a year (which is what the school prefers).

 Thailand teachers go for one year, and can also extend for one year.
 Usually departures are in May and come back at the end of April.

 Days Off + Vacations Days